scottkf/pessimistic-db-locking/README.markdown

 ## TODO

-- Check for locks on pre entry creation (and remove the lock on post entry creation)
+- Add an unload event to release the entry
 - Finish the frontend filter that does the same crap as the backend (figure out how to inject the JS)

+## Changelog

+### June 6th, 2009
+- Added check for locks on pre entry creation
+- Remove the lock on post entry creation)